Published

 ✅ Fast closing

-It takes sellers about 50 days to receive and accept an offer and another 30 to 45 days to close on a traditional home sale nationwide.
-But real estate investors can get you an offer within 24 to 48 hours and close in as fast as seven days.
+It takes sellers 70 days to receive and accept an offer and another 30 to 45 days to close on a traditional home sale nationwide.[1]
+However, real estate investors can get you an offer within 24 to 48 hours and close in as fast as seven days.

 ✅ Relatively smooth process

-Real estate investors can also make the home sales process relatively painless compared with the traditional home sales process.
+Real estate investors can also make the home sales process relatively painless compared with the traditional home sale process.

-- Cash buyers usually don’t require contingencies that would delay the transaction.
-Instead, they’ll often use inspectors and contractors to estimate repair costs and deduct those costs from their offer.
+• Cash buyers usually don't require contingencies that would delay the transaction.
+Instead, they'll often use inspectors and contractors to estimate repair costs and deduct them from their offer.

 ✅ Flexible closing time frame

-Real estate investors are usually flexible when it comes to setting a closing and moving date.
-That’s especially useful to sellers who need to move out by a specific date.
+Real estate investors are usually flexible about setting a closing and moving date.
+This is especially useful to sellers who need to sell quickly to move by a specific date.

 ✅ Lower costs of selling

 Real estate investors often pay less than fair market value for homes.
-But selling to an investor means you may avoid having to pay realtor commissions or closing costs, which cost up to 9% of a home’s sales price.
+But selling to an investor means you may avoid paying realtor commissions, which currently average 5.32% nationwide, or closing costs, which cost another 1-3% of a home's sales price.

-You also won’t have to spend a dime on repairs or improvements to get your home ready to sell.
-This can save you hundreds (if not thousands) of dollars, depending on your home’s condition.
+You also won't have to spend a dime on repairs or improvements to prepare your home for sale.
+Depending on its condition, this can save you hundreds (if not thousands) of dollars.

 ❌ Lower sales price

-Real estate investors often pay 70% (or less) of a home’s after-repair value, which includes the sales price of the house plus its estimated repair costs.
-For example, a home that’s worth $500,000 that requires $50,000 in repairs might only sell for $300,000 to an investor.
+Investors typically make take-it-or-leave-it cash offers, leaving little room for negotiation.
+Investors often pay 70% (or less) of a home's after-repair value, which includes the sales price plus its estimated repair costs.
+For example, a home worth $500,000 that requires $50,000 in repairs might only sell for $300,000 to an investor.

-The 70% rule is just a starting point for investors and not a hard rule — some investors might be willing to pay a bit more for a property if the numbers work.
-You can always shop around and compare offers from multiple investors to negotiate a higher sales price.
+Therefore, the 70% rule is just a starting point for investors and not a hard rule — some investors might be willing to pay a bit more for a property if the numbers work.
+You can always shop around and compare offers from competing cash buyers to negotiate a higher sales price.

 ❌ Irreputable cash home buyers

-There is no shortage of real estate investors that buy houses for cash.
+There's no shortage of real estate investors that buy houses for cash.
 Unfortunately, not all investors are legitimate.
-Some “We Buy Houses” companies are a rip-off and only make lowball offers, while others may engage in scams, like phishing emails or equity skimming.

 » MORE: Are ‘We Buy Houses’ Companies a Rip-Off?